 I have heard other therapists say that they couldn’t get anything done during a 30 minute session.
 But I say otherwise!
 These babies pack a punch and have a multitude of uses!
 They are perfect in the office, over the phone, or online for:

-- Seeing children!
+- Seeing adolescents!
 They have short attention spans and it helps them to focus and feel good about what they do in session.

 - College students who are trying to fit in therapy sessions between group projects, club meetings, studying, work, and hanging out with friends.